There’s a friend in mind as I write this. She’s more sister than friend. She’s more family than my blood siblings.

 22. They Will Forgive You For (Almost) Anything

-If you do wrong by a genuine friend, they will do everything they can to forgive you for it.
+One of the most important qualities of a good friend is that they will do everything they can to forgive you when you do wrong by them.
 They will try to understand the reasons you acted as you did, they will talk to you about it, and they will try and help you resolve any troubles you may be facing.

 That’s not to say that they will let you get away with absolutely anything.
 It is possible to destroy friendships with a single act, no matter how true and deep they are.